tango-controls/pytango/doc/howto.rst

     ``'cmd_name' : [ [in_type, <"In desc">], [out_type, <"Out desc">], <{opt parameters}>]``

-The first element of the value list is itself a list with the command input data type (one of the :class:`PyTango.ArgType` pseudo enumeration value) and optionally a string describing this input argument.
-The second element of the value list is also a list with the command output data type (one of the :class:`PyTango.ArgType` pseudo enumeration value) and optionaly a string describing it.
+The first element of the value list is itself a list with the command input data type (one of the :class:`tango.ArgType` pseudo enumeration value) and optionally a string describing this input argument.
+The second element of the value list is also a list with the command output data type (one of the :class:`tango.ArgType` pseudo enumeration value) and optionaly a string describing it.
 These two elements are mandatory.
 The third list element is optional and allows additional command definition.
 The authorized element for this :class:`dict` are summarized in the following array: